Proven-Paradox/shaper-system/Handbook.md

 ### Range
 How far away you can be from your target(s).
-* None -  Targets you or your current Square
+* None -  Targets you or your current Zone
-* Melee - Targets you or others in your current Square
+* Melee - Targets you or others in your current Zone
-* Short - Reaches up to 1 Square
+* Short - Reaches up to 1 Zone
-* Medium - Reaches up to 3 Squares
+* Medium - Reaches up to 3 Zones
-* Long - Reaches up to 5 Squares
+* Long - Reaches up to 5 Zones
-* Extreme - Reaches up to 8 Squares
+* Extreme - Reaches up to 8 Zones

 An Ability may also have a Minimum Range; such Abilities cannot affect targets that close or closer.

 ### Targets
-Whether the Ability targets yourself, allies, enemies, or a Square, and how many.
+Whether the Ability targets yourself, allies, enemies, or a Zone, and how many.
 (You count as your own ally for targeting purposes.)

 ### Trigger
 This is specific to [Counter Actions](#counters) and specifies what has to happen to be able to use the Ability.